NalaGinrut/artanis/README.md

 NOTICE
 =========
-Since Jun 4th 2018, Microsoft has aquired GitHub, then GNU Artanis will never try to organize community on GigHub, nor maintain any new code on GitHub, please visit GitLab:
+Since Jun 4th 2018, Microsoft has aquired GitHub, so that I reject to maintain GNU Artanis on GitHub.
+That means GNU Artanis will never try to organize community on GigHub, nor maintain any new code on GitHub, please visit GitLab:

 https://gitlab.com/NalaGinrut/artanis